Metaswitch/clearwater-readthedocs/docs/ENUM.md

     UTF-8 replacements for SIP URIs as SIP URIs themselves must be ASCII.
--   RFC 3761 section 6.1 says that a deployed ENUM service SHOULD include mechanisms to ameloriate security threats and mentions using DNSSEC.
+-   RFC 3761 section 6.1 says that a deployed ENUM service SHOULD include mechanisms to ameliorate security threats and mentions using DNSSEC.
 We don't support DNSSEC, so other security approaches (such as private ENUM servers) must be used.
 -   RFC 4769 describes ENUM rules that output TEL URIs.
 Since we have no